MasterChef South Africa: Season 1 (2012)

 The first season aired in March 2012, ending with Deena Naidoo as the winner and Sue-Ann Allen as runner-up.

 Season 2 (2013)

 The second season aired in June 2013, ending with Kamini Pather as the winner and Leandri van der Wat as runner-up, while her sister Seline came third.

 Season 3 (2014)

 The third season of MasterChef South Africa aired its first episode on 21 August 2014.
 Abigail Mbalo-Mokoena was among the competitors.

 Celebrity Season 1 (2015)

-Celebrity MasterChef South Africa aired its first episode on 8 February 2015.
+Celebrity MasterChef South Africa season 1 aired its first episode on 8 February 2015.
+It was won by Chris Forrest, while Patricia Lewis was the runner up.

 Season 4 (2022)

 The fourth season of MasterChef South Africa was announced on 17 August 2021 and began airing on M-Net on 28 February 2022 with 20 contestants.
 Shawn Godfrey took the winner title leaving Andriëtte de le Harpe as the runner-up.

 Season 5 (2024)

-On 17 January 2024, MasterChef South Africa was renewed for a 5th season announcing the show will have a new home on SABC 3.
-The 5th season premiered 13 July 2024.
+On 17 January 2024, MasterChef South Africa was renewed for a fifth season in a new home on SABC 3.
+The fifth season premiered on 13 July 2024.
 The season was won by Bridget Mangwandi, while Nabila "Bealah" Shamshum was the runner-up.